Flashback Database

 • Flashback database users have a SYSDBA privilege.

-• We cannot the revert back the database to a time more than DB_FLASHBACK_RETENTION_TARGET
+• We cannot revert the database to a time more than DB_FLASHBACK_RETENTION_TARGET

 Restriction to use this feature: